chargehive/configuration/docs/selectors.md

 Selectors are optional configurations that can be defined against all objects in ChargeHive and allow setting a series of Rules that must match against the charge.

 A Selector has a `priority` which is used to determine a config to use if there are multiple matches.
-The higher the priority, then the more likely that config will be used.
+The higher the priority, then the more likely the config will be used.

 A Selector also has a list of one or more `expressions`.
 These act as rules and ensure the config will only be applied to charges which match the expression rules.